 Since 2016, we’ve donated over 18,000 trees, bushes and hedging plants to Abberton, as part of our Time4Trees programme.
 And we’ll continue to support the reservoir with further projects in the future.

 The hedgerow plants we have supplied include field maple, crab apple and hawthorn.
 These will help to encourage insects, small mammals and birds to the area.
 We have also planted trees in some other areas of the reservoir and they are growing well.

 “It is great to see how much the trees and hedgerows have grown and the contribution they make to the Abberton site,”

 said Trevor Baker, Senior HSEQ Manager at Brown & Caroll.

 As a business that uses a natural resource, we are committed to our Time4Trees programme.
 In fact, we’re committed to planting 6 trees for every cubic metre of timber used, per year.

-“In the past, plastic tree guards have been used on the saplings we donate.
-Now, we’re donating biodegradable tree guards, which can be used in place of plastic.
+“We’re always aiming to improve the way we do things.
+In the past, plastic tree guards were used for the saplings.
+Now, we’re donating biodegradable tree guards.
 They rot down after a few years, unlike the plastic guards, which have to be removed and disposed of,”

 Thank you to Katie and Jo at the Essex Wildlife Trust for guiding our Drone Videographer around the site at Abberton Reservoir.